temoc28583/GoogleKeepAutomation/README.md

 One html file to keep track of the front-end interface will keep track of Google Drive and Google Keep credentials

-Notes from Google keep are not saved to drive for the purpose of utilizing them in python OOP aspect
+*credentials.json and pkl are not avaliable to safeguard personal information Notes from Google keep are not saved to drive for the purpose of utilizing them in python OOP aspect